Hoshaiah/demo-commit/cs-facts.md

 - **2025-08-16:** A SHA-256 hash is 256 bits — 64 hexadecimal characters — regardless of input size.
 - **2025-08-16:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-08-16:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-08-16:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.